-Bomb Blast in Madagali, Several Feared Dead - Nigeria Today
+Bomb blast in Madagali, several feared dead - Nigeria Today

-Several people are feared dead in an early morning bomb blast in Madagali town in Madagali Local Government Area of Adamawa, Leadership reports.
+Several people are feared dead in an early morning bomb blast in Madagali town in Madagali Local Government Area of Adamawa.

 An eye witness who simply identified himself as Baba, said the blast occurred near a checkpoint at the entrance of the town.